ETHIOPIA

 THE TEJ KOHLI & RUIT FOUNDATION IN ETHIOPIA

-Ethiopia is the fourth country the Tej Kohli & Ruit Foundation has visited since its commencement in March 2021.
+Ethiopia marks the fourth country that the foundation will visit since its commencement in March 2021.